Sustainability

 Lighting

-Our building makes best use of natural lighting to the extent that for most of the day we have no need for electrical lighting.
+Our building makes best use of natural lighting with our expansive window design.
 Where we do require additional lighting, we will only use LED bulbs to ensure the smallest amount of power usage.
 Our clever lights are sensor triggered so if no one moves, the lights go off!

 Printing